top of page

 Rather than a grow light, I use a less expensive daylight spectrum under-cabinet light that I can return to my craft space once I'm done starting seeds.
 I can zip-tie the light to the underside of each shelf (to shine light onto the seed tray below) or to the back of the shelving unit to provide light from the back side (if the shelf is near a window).
 This helps to prevent "leggy" seedlings.
 It helps to turn the seed trays around daily as well.

 I like to put a boot tray under the shelves to collect drips, spilled potting soil and dead leaves.
 I use this same tray under potted plants that I'm not ready to plant into the ground yet, which reduces how often I need to water them.
-But a lid from a tote bin could work just as well.
+But, a lid from a tote bin could work just as well.

 I choose to use a seedling heat mat to give tomato and pepper seedlings a boost.
-But it works just as well to place the seed trays near the wood stove, on top of the refrigerator, or near a heat vent, provided that you are willing to water more often.
+But, it works just as well to place the seed trays near the wood stove, on top of the refrigerator, or near a heat vent, provided that you are willing to water more often.

-The last tool is often overlooked, but it really helps to produce strong, healthy seedlings.
+This next tool is often overlooked, but it really helps to produce strong, healthy seedlings.
 Once most of the seeds have sprouted, I take the humidity domes off.
 I use a cheap clip-on fan to blow gently across the seedlings once most of the tray has sprouted.
-Not all day long, but for an hour or two when I think about it.
+Not all day long, but for an hour or two, when I think about it.
 This helps the seedlings to grow stronger stems that can withstand wind once they're growing out in the garden.
 There are tons of versions of these fans on the market, from standard wall outlet electric, to USB, to battery powered.
 You can gently run your hands across the top of the seedlings whenever you walk by them, instead of using a fan.
 If you use a fan, you will need to water the seedlings more often than without a fan.

 Comments